New Blue Craft and New Blue Industry

 New Blue promotes a different material cycle, which manifests itself in the novel production sequences as well as its final outcome.
 The traditional end product is now envisaged as one stage within a continuous, circular succession of decomposing and recomposing.

-By adopting this approach, the aesthetic of the jeans - from the texture of the reborn denim, and the design of the overstitching to the cut of the pattern - can also evolve with time, responding to trends and ensuring the reincarnated product is always relevant and personal.
+By adopting this approach, the aesthetic of the jeans: from the texture of the reborn denim and the design of the overstitching to the cut of the pattern.
+Will also evolve with time, responding to trends and ensuring that the reincarnated product is always relevant and personal.

 To begin the process, discarded jeans – serving as a raw material – are cut into small fibres and then bonded to form a fleece.
-During the course of the project, two distinct routes have been explored, each with their own unique qualities: an industrially produced recycled jeans fibre non-woven fabric, and a self-produced, “crafted” non-woven fabric.
+During the course of the project, two distinct routes were explored, each with its own unique qualities: an industrially produced recycled jeans fibre non-woven fabric.
+Alongside a self-produced, “crafted” non-woven fabric.
 The industrially produced non-woven shows a homogenous, uniform surface, whereas the crafted fleece appears irregular, rough and textured, giving room for individual expression.

 The embroidered areas of the non-woven cloth remain intact when exposed to water, whereas the non-embroidered parts of the fleece disintegrate.
 These loose denim fibres can be reused as raw material, while the embroidered parts remain stable and can be sewn together without further cutting, establishing a circular and zero waste production method.